 Configure settings to identify your company and provide Secure Sockets Layer (SSL) private keys and certificates to protect the RSA SecurID Access Application Portal.
-Certificates and the Protected Domain Name are required only for SSO Agent deployments.
+A Protected Domain Name is required only for SSO Agent deployments.
 Certificates are required in either of the following situations:

 The first time you sign in to the Cloud Administration Console and access your account information, the Company Name and Company ID fields are preconfigured.
 Edit these settings to your company specifications.

 Note: The Company Information page used in this task also displays the Customer Support ID, which is required when you register with RSA Customer Support.

 - You must be a Super Admin for the Cloud Authentication Service.

 - Complete the "Plan" section in your Quick Setup Guide.
 Plan the protected domain name carefully.
 Once added, it is difficult to change.
 See Protected Domain Name for details and examples.
 This name is not required for deployments that do not use the SSO Agent.

 - Obtain the private key, public certificate, and certificate chain required to configure SSL protection for the RSA SecurID Access Application Portal, or for the RSA Authentication Manager integration that allows users to access RSA SecurID-protected resources using Authenticate Tokencodes.
 In RSA Authentication Manager, this certificate chain (root certificate plus optional Certificate Authority certificates) is identified in the Operations Console as the identity router root certificate.
 For more information, see Cloud Authentication Service Certificates.